rage/tmc-vscode/CONTRIBUTING.md

 You can run the script manually by giving the GitHub release tag you're going to use as an argument.
 For example `./bin/validateRelease.sh v3.0.0-prerelease`.

+The extension is packaged using the script `./bin/package.bash`.
+Like the validation script, you should install and test the resulting package manually to ensure there's no problems with the packaging.
+(You can install the extension from the package by selecting `Extensions: Install from VSIX` from the command palette) (TODO: automatically test the actual package somehow?)

 ## Other notes

 Running the extension produces the following superfluous warnings: